(Page Last Reviewed or Updated: 3-Nov-2018)

 For more information, see Publication 535, Business Expenses.
 It’s available at IRS.gov or by calling 800-TAX-FORM (800-829-3676).

-Please note: This includes health insurance purchased through the Marketplace under the Affordable Care Act.
+Please note: This includes health insurance purchased through the Marketplace under the Affordable Care Act and Medicare insurance premiums.